Web Development for Nonprofit Website: Best Features to Attract More Donations

 If you need to make a charity website with one-of-a-kind features, that integrates with backend systems for better analytics and guarantees the safety of information, the best choice is to develop a website from scratch by hiring professional developers.

-A custom website allows you to take full control of any aspect of the system, staying flexible, scalable, and protected.
-At Greenice, we have vast experience in creating websites and web applications, including for non-profit organization projects, and developing complex functionalities for them.
+A custom website allows you to take full control of any aspect of the system, staying flexible, scalable and protected.
+At Greenice, we have vast experience in creating websites and web applications, including for nonprofit organization projects, and developing complex functionalities for them.
+So we can always come up with solutions on how to make a nonprofit website the most optimal way.

 In particular, we have developed a social network for a charity that stimulates fundraising with “good deeds” and spreading the word.
 The platform is fueled by gamification features to encourage active participation among the youth.